Open Space Is an Individual Community Decision

 Conservation

 If conservation is the policy goal, it is usually implemented either on the metropolitan, state, or federal level.
-Certainly the whole world waits for conservation of the great rain forests, because of their believed impact on climate.
+Certainly the whole world waits for conservation of the great rain forests, because of their impact on climate.
 Large contiguous parcels of open land are essential for the survival of certain species.
-If you're not a biologist, each species requires a range from which they must forage food, and some large species need a major chunk of forest, desert, ocean, or wetland to survive.
+If you're not a biologist, each species requires a range within which they must forage food, and some large species need a major chunk of forest, desert, ocean, or wetland to survive.

 Sometimes conservation means providing excellent habitat for hunting and fishing.
 But sometimes it means preserving the diversity of the biosphere so that plants and animals needed to prevent or cure disease, as well as provide food and other materials important to human life, will be preserved.
 Both are human-oriented goals, one short-term and one long-term.